 When you schedule preventative maintenance, your technician will check your system’s performance as well as your duct system.
 If your duct system is broken open, it can allow unwanted air from your musty crawl space or your hot and dusty attic into your home’s air.
 Your allergies will go wild if this happens!

 Types of Allergens

 From pollen to pet dander, pollutants in your home can make you and your family really uncomfortable.
-Before we talk about things your technician can do to improve the air in your home, it’s important to understand the pollutants causing your allergies.
+Before we talk about things your technician can do to improve the air in your home and relieve allergy symptoms, it’s important to understand the pollutants causing your allergies.

 Plants produce pollen when they’re reproducing.
 Not all plants produce the type of pollen that causes seasonal allergies.
 Bright flowers like what you would find in a bouquet typically produce pollen that’s too large to cause allergies.
 The yellow powder you see on your car every morning in the spring comes from trees, grasses, and weeds.

 Pet dander is the official term for the tiny flecks of dead skin cells from animals with feathers or fur.
 People with pet allergies can have allergy flareups when there’s too much pet dander in the air (“too much” varies from person to person).
 Because dander is skill cells, cats and dogs produce dander no matter how short or long their fur is—or even if they don’t have fur!
 This means there’s actually no such thing as a dog or cat that’s non-allergenic.